 It’s unclear.
 Fibromyalgia is considered a “functional disorder,” which means that it’s characterized by specific symptoms that don’t appear to be caused by any physical or structural issue.
 Examples of other functional disorders include IBS, interstitial cystitis, and chronic pelvic pain.

 Some studies suggest that fibromyalgia may be caused by an abnormality in the central nervous system leading to abnormal pain processing.
 Patients are more sensitive to pain signals, and sensations that would not normally be considered bothersome can be experienced as irritating or painful.

 There may also be a genetic component.
 Studies show that fibromyalgia tends to run in families, and researchers have found genes related to the pain response that may play a role in a person’s risk for developing the condition.

 How is fibromyalgia diagnosed?

-Your doctor may also order lab tests to rule out other conditions that might be causing the pain, such as hypothyroidism, polymyalgia rheumatica, or another muscle disorder.
+Your doctor may also order lab tests to rule out other conditions that might be causing the pain.

 What are the treatment options for fibromyalgia?

 Unfortunately, there is currently no cure for fibromyalgia, but lifestyle changes and medications can help to reduce your symptoms.